isntall/PrivateTravis/containers/mysql/README.md

 ### Overview

-This Docker container provides a basic Mysql service for DrupalCI.
+This Docker container provides a basic Mysql service.

 ### Usage